bignellrp/footyapp-web/README.md

 Coded using Python, HTML and Flask using
 [grayscale bootstrap template](https://startbootstrap.com/theme/grayscale)

-Converted all Get, Post, Update and Delete commands so Footyapp can use REST.
+Converted all GET, POST, UPDATE and DELETE commands so Footyapp can use REST.

 See REST api here: https://github.com/bignellrp/footyapp-api